How internships help in your future career?

 Perhaps you’ve chosen your career path and are looking for a head start.
 Perhaps you want to test the waters before taking the plunge.
 Maybe you’re just looking for something to do with your summer break.
 Whatever your situation, a nonprofit internship abroad is an ideal way for a student to make their first steps into the working world.

 An internship abroad offers a student a reprieve from exams and assignments, and the chance to see where their studying might someday be put to use.
 As an intern you would receive training in employable skills, access to educational and vocational resources, and mentoring from industry professionals.
-Most crucially, you would be getting the chance to see where you might fit in the world of work.
+Most crucially, you would be getting the chance to see how this internship helps your career goals.

 Do you know more than your CV shows?
 Sometimes graduates reach the end of university having learnt a lot, but having had few opportunities to put that knowledge into practice.
 You could be an expert in your field of study, but with no practical skills and experience, you’re going to struggle to find and get your dream job.
 If this sounds like you, worry not, you’ve found your solution.